Categories

 The scabrous black humour on display isn’t the sort to make you laugh out loud, at least, not most of the time, but it may well get you thinking.
 There’s something intensely human and likeable about the foul-mouthed Angela who somehow manages to get the impossible done, just as there is something likeable about her cleaner-spoken, 1981 taxi driver namesake.
 Jude proves that his previous effort wasn’t the one off that the cynical among us might have suspected: he possesses a discernible (if highly unorthodox) style, and although this film is wildly different from Bad Luck, it’s recognisably the work of the same talent.
 He remains highly idiosyncratic and divisive – those easily offended are unlikely to warm to the films, and yet, for anyone prepared to roll with his punches, his singular perspective on the world confirms his unique, cinematic voice.

-Do Not Expect Too Much from the End of the Worldplays Glasgow Film Festival which runs from Wednesday, February 28th to Sunday, March 10th, and is out in UK cinemas on Friday, March 8th.
+Do Not Expect Too Much from the End of the World is out on digital from Monday, June 3rd following UK cinema release on Friday, March 8th and Glasgow Film Festival from Wednesday, February 28th to Sunday, March 10th 2024.

 Trailer: